sikegame/udacity-p2/README.md

 ## Requirements

 - Python 2.7 or newer
+- Postgress SQL
 - Your own Python application

 ## Installation

-1. Install the Python 2.7 or newer
+1. Install Python 2.7 or newer.
+2. Install Postgres SQL.
+3. Move to the location of the folder containing this app.
+4. Run `psql -c "\i tournament.sql"` from your command line.
-2. Import tournament.py in your Python application.
+5. Import tournament.py in your Python application.
-3. For the usage, please refer to the API reference below.
+6. For the usage, please refer to the API reference below.

 ## API Reference